Chapter 2 : Cinnamon and Straw

 “She’s done with her exams,” informed Alice when Lily looked at her puzzled.

-, thought Mary.
+Damn her, thought Mary.
 She dropped her messenger bag on the floor and sat next to Alice; Lily took the space next to her and quickly began removing her shoes.
 Mary followed suit along with disposing of her robe and dipping her feet into the lake.
 She sighed as the coolness relaxed her and momentarily took her mind away from the exams.
 “So how did you girls do in your exams?”Until Alice of course brought her back while tying her dark hair into a messy bun.
 “God, I hate this hair.”

 “I hate this heat,” countered Lily.
 She was staring at the water enviously the surface of the lake reflecting like diamonds in the bright sunlight.

-.”
+“You did not fail.”
 Mary kept her mouth shut knowing that any argument with Lily Evans was a lost one.
 “She forgot how to properly handle a fire crab and the thing…um.”
 She looked at Mary unsure if she should continue.
 The brunette nodded reluctantly.
 “It jumped on the examiner and set his robe on fire.”

 “Can fire crabs jump?”